What is SEO Copywriting?

 keyword research result for senior living marketing services

-But a phrase like “senior living marketing services” is incredibly specific and doesn’t haven’t nearly as many web pages using that specific phrase (that’s what the “KD” indicates in the image above: keyword difficulty.
-The lower the number, the better chance that your content can rank for that phrase, if done right).
-And, sure, there’s much lower search volume for the phrase “senior living marketing services,” but if you write awesome content that can rank well for that phrase and that piece of content regularly brings in a good chunk of those 50 searches a month . . . well, only good things can happen, right?
+And, sure, there’s a much lower search volume for the phrase “senior living marketing services.”
+But if you write awesome content that ranks and brings in some of those 50 searches a month . . . well, only good things can happen, right?
 (As in, that anonymous website traffic becomes bona fide leads and even customers.)

-OK, so what is SEO copywriting then, exactly?
+OK, so what is SEO copywriting?

 SEO copywriting involves using keyword phrases and adeptly weaving them into engaging and helpful online content.
 The content can vary—you might be writing a home page.
 You might be writing a service page.
 You might be writing a blog post.
 You might be writing a landing page.
 But your job is to take the keyword phrase and produce a piece of engaging, helpful, error-free content that follows SEO best practices.